pkukharenka/mrSoft/README.md

-*The second task includes a field for entering user data, two buttons (by LENGTH and by SUBSTRING), when you click on which you select the values ​​in according to the entered data, and also buttons for switching on / off the sensitivity of the register when sampling the values ​​of the SUBSTRING software.
+*The second task includes a field for entering user data, two buttons (by LENGTH and by SUBSTRING), when you click on which you select the values ​​in according to the entered data, and also buttons for switching on / off the sensitivity of the register when sampling the values by SUBSTRING.
- The peculiarity of the second task is the use of a proxy to execute a query on the required URL, since the server to which the application accesses to retrieve data does not support cross-domain queries.*
+ The peculiarity of the second task is the use of a proxy to make requests on the required URL, since the server to which the application accesses to retrieve data does not support cross-domain requests.*